-Figure 2.119 Spanning Tree Port Setting Webpage
+Figure 2.115 Spanning Tree Port Setting Webpage

-Table 2.38 Descriptions of Spanning Tree Port Setting
+Table 2.35 Descri ptions of Spar ning Tree Port Setting

-Label Description Factory Default

-Port The name of the switch port -

-State State of the port: N/A

-'Disc': Discarding - No user data is sent over the port.

-'Lrn': Learning - The port is not forwarding frames yet, but it is

-populating its MAC Address Table.

-'Fwd': Forwarding - The port is fully operational.

-Role Non-STP or STP Non-

-RSTP bridge port roles: STP

-'Root' - A forwarding port that is the best port from non-root bridge

-to root bridge.

-'Designated' - A forwarding port for every LAN segment.

-'Alternate' - An alternate path to the root bridge.
-This path is

-different from using the root port.

-'Backup' - A backup/redundant path to a segment whose another

-bridge port already connects.

-'Disabled' - Note strictly part of STP, a network administrator can

-manually disable a port.

-Setting the path cost for each switch port

-Config Setting path cost (default: 0, meaning that using the system default value (depending on link speed)) 0

-Path Cost Actual The actual value path cost (For STP and RSTP, please see Note 1 0

-Actual below and Table 2.39.)

-Pri Setting the port priority, used in the Port ID field of BPDU packet, 128

-value = $16 \times N$, (N:0~15)

-See Note 2 below.

-The connection between two or more switches (for RSTP)

-Config Setting of the Link Type Auto

-P2P: A port that operates in full-duplex mode is assumed to be

-Link Type point-to-pint link.

-Non-P2P: A half-duplex port (through a hub)
+Label Description Port The name of the switch port - State State of the port: 'Disc' : Discarding - No user data is sent over the port.
+'Lrn' : Learning - The port is not forwarding frames yet, but it is populating its MAC Address Table.
+'Example a set is a set in a set Role 'Fwd': Forwarding - The port is fully operational.
+Non-STP or STP RSTP bridge port roles: 'Root' - A forwarding port that is the best port from non-root bridge to root bridge.
+'Designated' - A forwarding port for every LAN segment 'Alternate' - An alternate path to the root bridge.
+This path is different from using the root port.
+'Backup' - A backup/redundant path to a segment whose another bridge port already connects.
+'Disabled' - Note strictly part of STP, a network administrator can manually disable a port.
+Config Setting the path cost for each switch port Setting path cost (default: 0, meaning that using the system default 0 comg value (depending on link speed)) Path Cost Actual The actual value path cost (For STP and RSTP, please see Note 1 below and Table 2.36.)
+0 Pri Setting the port priority, used in the Port ID field of BPDU packet, value = 16 × N, (N:0~15) See Note 2 below.
+128 The connection between two or more switches (for RSTP) Link Type Config Setting of the Link Type P2P: A port that operates in full-duplex mode is assumed to be point-to-pint link.
+Non-P2P: A half-duplex port (through a hub) Auto

-Auto: Detect link type automatically
+Auto: Detect link type automatically D0D0 Na P2P?

-P2P?
 Yes: This port is a Point-to-Point (P2P).
-No No : This port is not Point-to-Point (Non-P2P).
+No No: This port is not Point-to-Point (Non-P2P).
 Edge port is a port which no other STP/RSTP switch connect to (for RSTP).
 An edge port can be set to forwarding state directly.
-Config Edge functional is set: No Edge Yes or No Euge Edge?
+Config Edge functional is set: No Yes or No Edge Edge?
 Yes: This port is an edge port.
-No: This port is not an edge port.
+No No: This port is not an edge port.
+To protect the layer 2 Spanning Tree Protocol (STP) Topoloty from No BPDU related attacks PBDU guard Yes: This port is enabled to protect against BPDU attacks.
+No: This port is not enabled to protect against BPDU attacks.
 This shows some information of the best BPDU packet through this port.
 Cost Root path cost 0 P. Pri.
-(Port Port priority (high 4 bits of the Port ID), Value = 16 x N, (N: 0~15) 128 Priority) Decimated Port Interface number (lower 12 bits of the Port ID) - Designated Bri.
+(Port Port priority (high 4 bits of the Port ID), Value = $16 \times N$, (N: 0~15) 128 Priority) Designated Port Interface number (lower 12 bits of the Port ID) - - Bri.
 Pri.
-Bridge priority, (value = 4096 × N, (N: 0~15) 32768 (Bridge Priority) Bridge MAC The MAC address of the switch which sent this BPDU -
+(Bridge Bridge priority, (value = 4096 × N, (N: 0~15) 32768 Priority) Bridge MAC The MAC address of the switch which sent this BPDU -

 1. In general, the path cost is dependent on the link speed.
-Table 2.39 lists the default values of path cost for STP and RSTP.
+Table 2.36 lists the default values of path cost for STP and RSTP.